 We sampled the Penumbra of the open-source ecosystem: Public repositories on public hosts independent from large centralized platforms.
-Our objective is to compare

-Region % Hosts % PN users % GH users [13] PN repositories (per capita) % Academic emails EU 39.35 73.47 26.8 83612 ( $1.52 \times 10^{-4}$ ) 39.20 NA 26.37 15.81 34 51245 $(2.97 \times 10^{-4})$ 41.22 AS 30.95 7.38 30.7 21765 $(1.55 \times 10^{-5})$ 1.21 SA 1.46 1.36 4.9 2776 $(1.64 \times 10^{-5})$ 12.41 OC 1.60 1.93 1.7 3347 $(2.58 \times 10^{-4})$ 65.24 AF 0.28 0.04 2 215 $(9.44 \times 10^{-7})$ 0.00 the Penumbra to GitHub, the largest centralized platform, to better understand the representativeness of GitHub as a sample of the open-source ecosystem and how the choice of platforms might influence online collaborations.
-In Sec.
+Our objective is to compare the Penumbra to GitHub, the largest centralized platform, to better understand the representativeness of GitHub as a sample of the open-source ecosystem and how the choice of platforms might influence online collaborations.
+In Sect.
 3.1 we begin with an overview of the Penumbra's geographic distribution and the scale of hosts.
-In Sec.
+In Sect.
 3.2 we analyze the collaboration patterns and temporal features of Penumbra and GitHub repositories.
-Section 3.3 examines the programming language domains of Penumbra and GitHub projects while Sec.
+Section 3.3 examines the programming language domains of Penumbra and GitHub projects while Sect.
 3.4 further investigates differences between academic and non-academic Penumbra repositories.
-Statistical models in Sec.
-3.5 summarize the combined similarities and differences between Penumbra and GitHub repositories.
-Finally, in Sec.
-3.6 we investigate the novelty of our Penumbra sample, how many Penumbra repositories are duplicates and whether Penumbra repositories also exist on GitHub and within the Software Heritage [1] archive.
+Statistical models in Sect.
+3.5 summarize the combined similarities and differences between Penumbra and GitHub repositories are duplicates and whether Penumbra repositories also exist on GitHub and within the Software Heritage [1] archive.